GSA/ficam-federation/_plan/00_index.md

 For a basic overview of Federation concepts, please review _What is Federation?_ and watch the informative video, _How Federation Works_.

-Once these concepts become more clear, you can see that Federation is a real shift ub the way things have been done things in the past.
+Once these concepts become more clear, you can see that Federation is a real shift in the way things have been done things in the past.
 So, you might be asking yourself:
 * Is Federation right for our agency?
 * What are the advantages of Single Sign-on (SS)/Federated Sign-on (FSO) and third-party credentials?
 * Which other agencies are using Federation and have they seen [add for PM: "operational and cost"?] benefits from it?